 Organ rejection is a very specific problem that can occur after transplantation.

-Because your child’s new heart comes from another person, her immune system will recognize that it is different, and may try to attack it.
-If your child’s immune system injures the heart, this is called rejection.
+Because a new heart comes from another person, your child's immune system will recognize that the heart is different and may try to attack it.
+If your child's immune system injures the heart, this is called rejection.

 Rejection does not necessarily mean that your child will lose the heart.
 If detected early, most rejection episodes can be treated successfully.

 The Three Types of Heart Transplant Rejection

 Hyperacute rejection occurs right after the blood supply is connected to the new heart during surgery.
 This is a complication caused by certain antibodies in the blood that reject the new heart.